aaronicsubstances/scalable-ipc/README.md

 Fragment the message into pdus into array of 1 header pdu and 0 or more data pdus.
 Ensure no pdu's data exceed preconfigured maximum limit.

 Determine message destination id to use from known message destination ids for the remote endpoint, or use a random one if none exists.
+It is highly recommended to use previously obtained message source ids from an endpoint for use as the initial message destination id, in order to minimize the number of pdu exchanges per message.

 Start the receive ack timer.
 Send the first pdu of the message, and wait for the outcome.
 Ignore any send errors.